mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

 ---
 {{LearnSidebar}}{{NextMenu("Learn/CSS/Building_blocks/Selectors", "Learn/CSS/Building_blocks")}}

-The aim of this lesson is to develop your understanding of some of the most fundamental concepts of CSS — the cascade, specificity, and inheritance — which control how CSS is applied to HTML and how conflicts between style declarations are resolved.
+The aim of this lesson is to improve your understanding of some of the most fundamental concepts of CSS — the cascade, specificity, and inheritance — and introduce you to cascade layers.

-While working through this lesson may seem less relevant immediately and a little more academic than some other parts of the course, an understanding of these concepts will save you from a lot of pain later on!
-We encourage you to work through this section carefully and check that you understand the concepts before moving on.
+While working through this lesson may seem less relevant immediately and a little more academic than some other parts of the course, an understanding of these concepts will save you from a lot of pain.
+Cascade layers are most relevant when working with CSS from multiple sources, conflicting CSS selectors and competing specificity, or any time you considering using [`!important`](/en-US/docs/Web/CSS/important).

 <table>
   <tbody>